StanfordORB/Stanford-ORB/README.md

   - Output 2: Rendered camera-space normal maps of the test views. (in .npy format)
   - Output 3: Reconstructed 3D mesh. (in .obj format)

-Run your model trained with each capture to get the required outputs, Then pack up the paths to your predictions and the corresponding ground truths in a json file.
+Run your model trained with each capture to get the required outputs, and then pack up the paths to your predictions and the corresponding ground truths in a json file.
 To do so, you may adapt [this example script](./orb/pipelines/mymethod.py) and run
 ```bash
 python python scripts/test_cache.py --method mymethod --output_path <path_to_test_results_json_file>
 ```